-As the PCBs are a little vulnerable to excess heat, I used a suction based desoldering station to minimise heating effects.
+As the PCBs are a little vulnerable to excess heat, I used a suction based desoldering station where required to minimise PCB heating effects.
 I used only 60/40 type solder, not lead free solder.

 Some Mechanical Aspects

 Two suggestions.